Yoshinogari Historical Park with Kids: A Family Guide to Saga’s Yayoi-Era Village (2026)

 Family-friendly tips

-• Stroller rental: ¥200/day at visitor center; recommended for under-5s
+• Stroller rental: ~¥200/day at the visitor center; recommended for under-5s

 • Picnic-friendly: lawns and picnic tables throughout; bring bento

-• Weather plan: visitor center museum + workshop zone fully indoor — rainy-day backup
+• Weather plan: the visitor center museum + workshop zone are fully indoor — a solid rainy-day backup

-• Restrooms: at every zone; visitor center has nursing room
+• Restrooms: at every zone; the visitor center has a nursing room

-• Cash + card: tickets and shop take cards; workshops mostly cash
+• Cash + card: tickets and the shop take cards; workshops are mostly cash

-• Shuttle bus: free between zones every 15 min — useful with tired toddlers
+• Shuttle bus: free between zones every 15 min — a lifesaver with tired toddlers

 Pair Yoshinogari with a Saga family day